luka-waronig/WaterToC/README.md

 ## Features

 * **Interactive Dashboard:** Allows users to adjust model parameters in real-time using the Solara web interface.
 The interface visualizes several important plots for behaviour analysis such as cooperation fractions, detects limit cycles if present, and provides important statistical summaries.
+It also provides users with a visualization of the grid on the last timestep.
 * **Complex Agent Behavior:** Agents' strategies are determined by a game-theoretic model influenced by current environmental states.
 * **Advanced Analysis:** Besides the Solara interface, the project includes scripts for generating various visualizations, including heatmaps, 3D plots, and limit cycle diagrams from simulation data.